Shhatrat/BoilerplateKKMVP/README.md

 - `addon/BaseViews` simple classes (such as adapters) for reducing boilerplate code
 - `addon/AndroidWear` simple boilerplate for standalone Android Wear app
 - `addon/Realm` simple example of using Realm DB
+- `addon/Room` simple example of using Room DB
 You can easily merge it into `master`.

 # Technologies and patterns used